lukash333/SAPp-Opener/README.md

 Additional commands are also avaliable and you can add them in config.ini file For now running exe apps is supported and webpages.

+Requirements:
+- Python Installed

+To easy run main.py withoud command prompt, you can create *.bat file like that:

+start /b pythonw "yourPath\main.py"